 Wave of Prayer

 Lord in your mercy… hear our prayer

-We join the World Council of Churches for the countries of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates, and Yemen.
+We join with the World Council of Churches in their prayer for the countries of Estonia, Latvia, and Lithuania.

+Wave of Prayer